OpenBoard-org/OpenBoard/.github/ISSUE_TEMPLATE/building-or-packaging-issue.md

 ---

 **Describe the problem**
-Describe the problems do you face when trying to build OpenBoard.
+Describe the problems do you face when trying to build or package OpenBoard.

 **Versions**
 Provide version information for all components and libraries.